Taking antibiotics promotes cognitive decline in women over 50

 “Antibiotics are not automatic”this very well-known slogan in France dates from 2002.
 At the time, the public authorities and the National Health Insurance Fund (CNAM) had launched information campaigns with the aim of reducing the consumption of these drugs in France.

 For some diseases, antibiotics had no effect, for example for viral respiratory infections such as influenza or bronchiolitis.
-Among the reasons invoked in these awareness campaigns, there was also the fact that these drugs (and all the more so if they were taken without reason) could cause undesirable effects, such as nausea, diarrhea, allergic reactions.
+Among the reasons invoked in these awareness campaigns, there was also the fact that these drugs (and all the more so if they were taken without reason) might cause undesirable effects, such as nausea, diarrhea, allergic reactions.

 Data from over 15,000 nurses reviewed

-According to American researchers, taking antibiotics in women over 50 could have far more harmful effects.
+According to American researchers, taking antibiotics in women over 50 might have far more harmful effects.
 These drugs are believed to promote the development of later cognitive decline.
 Their work has been published in the journal PLOS ONE.

 To achieve this result, the scientists studied the health data of nurses collected as part of a program over several years.
 The 15,129 nurses selected by the authors were on average 54.7 years old.